Choosing the Right Bill of Materials Software – BOM Management

 Arena provides a dedicated BOM management tool that engineers and manufacturers can utilize to manage bill of materials and related product data.
 With Arena PLM, the bill of materials is maintained in a centralized location making it easy to keep product data up-to-date.

-BOMs stored in Arena PLM, can be shared with suppliers and contract manufacturers; so partners have access to the product data they need to build the right product with the right parts.
-For more information on Arena PLM, check out our product page
+BOMs managed in Arena’s cloud-based product lifecycle management (PLM) system can be shared with suppliers and contract manufacturers; so partners have access to the product data they need to build the right product with the right parts.
+For more information on Arena PLM, check out our product page or ask for a free demo.